-Over the years there have been several detective shows on television that I have liked to watch, in large part because of the main character.
-Jack Webb as Sgt.
-Joe Friday on Dragnet and Telly Savalas as Kojak were two who provided a sarcastic wit that enlivened the genre.
-But I especially enjoyed Peter Falk as Columbo and more recently John Thaw as Inspector Morse, both of whom used a particular technique.
-They would listen to a suspect's story as if they were completely absorbed and buying every word and would even begin to walk away as if completely satisfied with the story.
-At the very last moment, however, they would pause and with a simple "just one last question..." ask a particularly poignant question that would thrust a dagger of deep suspicion right through the heart of the story.
+Over the years there have been a number of detective shows on television that I have liked to watch, in large part because of the main character.
+I especially enjoyed Peter Falk as Columbo and more recently John Thaw as Inspector Morse and Simon Baker as Patrick Jane in The Mentalist, all of whom make use of a particular technique.
+They listen to and engage in a suspect's story as if they were completely absorbed and buying every word and often begin to walk away as if completely satisfied with the story.
+At the very last moment, however, they pause and with a simple "just one last question..." ask a particularly poignant question that thrusts a dagger of deep suspicion right through the heart of the story.

-I must admit to having a reaction similar to Columbo or Inspector Morse whenever I read the account of the visit of the magi that we just read in Matthew's gospel.
-It's a fascinating and familiar story, but I think most of us remember only a very simplified version, recalling the part where they kneel before the infant Jesus and confer upon him gifts, some of which we don't recognize even if we know the names.
-When we hear or read the full story, however, there are some issues that cause me at least to ask, "uhhh, just one last question ..."
+I must admit to reacting a bit like Columbo or Inspector Morse or Patrick Jane whenever I read the account of the visit of the magi that we just read in Matthew's gospel.
+It's a fascinating and familiar story, but I think most of us remember only a very overly-simplified version, recalling the part where they kneel before the infant Jesus and confer upon him gifts, some of which we don't recognize even if we know the names.
+However, when I read the full story there are some issues that cause me at least to ask, "uhhh, just one last question ..." several times, in fact.

 Because we mostly remember only a fraction of the story, let's review the whole of it, and see what details we usually ignore.
 The story begins simply, and seemingly innocently enough.
-Matthew sets the scene and historical perspective, identifying Herod as the king, and being after the birth of Jesus.
+Matthew sets the scene and historical perspective, identifying Herod as the king, and being long after the birth of Jesus.
 Although Matthew doesn't address why Jesus of Nazareth is actually born in Bethlehem in the way that Luke does, he is nevertheless careful to make sure we note that Jesus was born in Bethlehem - of Judea, lest we confuse that Bethlehem with any other Bethlehem.
 And then we meet the key players of the story - "some wise men from the east."
-"Magi" is the actual word used, meaning astrologers, diviners, people of mystical talents - it's the root of the word "magician."
-Although they apparently know the exact time of Jesus' birth, and even the place through prophetic utterances in the Hebrew scriptures, it seems that it was necessary for them to go instead to Jerusalem to enquire of the king where this new king might be found.
-Now this is the first of my "just one last question" ... if these guys are dumb enough to go to a king who has a nasty reputation to ask where they might find the child who would overthrow him, do they really deserve the title "wise men"?
+"Magi" is the actual word used, meaning astrologers, diviners, people of mystical talents - it's the root of the words "magician" and "magical."
+Curiously, although they apparently know the exact time of Jesus' birth, and even the place through prophetic utterances in the Hebrew scriptures, it seems that it was necessary for them to go instead to Jerusalem to enquire of the king where this new king might be found.
+Now this is my first "just one last question" ... if these guys are dumb enough to go to a king who has a nasty reputation to ask where they might find the child who would overthrow him, do they really deserve the title "wise men"?